 You’re forced to pack lighter when you tour.
 If you’re going from eight panniers to four, you’re going to need to shave some kit!

 A great option for parents.
 You can introduce your children to cycling in a safe environment.
 Children often can’t wait to ride their own bike after being on the back of a tandem.

-Great option for those who can’t ride a bike on their own.
-If you are vision impaired or not confident to ride a bike yourself, find a pilot.
+A great option for those who can’t ride a bike on their own.
+If you are vision-impaired or not confident to ride a bike yourself, find a pilot.

 A conversation starter, attention grabber.
 It’s very easy to make new friends with a tandem; everyone has a question.